Expeditions Alaska Website Redesign: New Features and Improvements

 Hey Folks,

 It’s that time of the year again.
-Wrapping up image editing and putting together a quick gallery of photos from the year for you.
+Wrapping up image editing and putting together a quick gallery of photos from the year of photo tours for you.
 These are mostly from different photo tours we ran this year.

 Brown bear fishing – Image of the Month, Sept 2016